 Frame Destination now carries:

-Artglass Preservation Clear can be used for preserving keepsakes and artifacts.
+Artglass 99 with a 99% UV-filter is ideal for preserving keepsakes and artifacts.
 Want to safeguard the sheet of paper signed by Abraham Lincoln that you found inside the dresser you bought from the thrift store for $5?
 (Don’t we wish!)
-Artglass Preservation Clear blocks more than 90 percent of harmful indoor and outdoor UV rays, which can cause old documents to quickly fade and discolor./
+Artglass 99 blocks more than 99 percent of harmful indoor and outdoor UV rays, which can cause old documents to quickly fade and discolor./

 Why Should I Use Artglass?